Fluoxetine (By mouth)

 If you notice these less serious side effects, talk with your doctor:

-- Changes in appetite with weight gain or loss
+- Nausea, changes in appetite, weight gain or loss

 - Sexual problems